InfusionBot/Welcome-Bot/README.md

 ### Default message

-The default welcome message is `Welcome {mention} to the {server} server!\nYou are our #{members} member`.
+The default welcome message is `Welcome {mention} to the {server} server!\nYou are our {members_formatted} member`.
 Some placeholders can be used here, for info on those placeholders, [click here](https://welcome-bot.github.io/docs/commands.html#placeholders-in-welcome-message)

 ### Default channel